cmualgos/cmualgos.github.io/_posts/2018-10-05-mw-and-flows.md

 ## The Improved Electrical Flow Algorithm

 How does one do better?
 The idea is clever but simple.
-Make the width small by construction.
+Make the width small by force.
 If you find the electrical flow and the flow over some edge $e$ is more than $\approx m^{1/3}$, just delete that edge.
 Now, by construction, the width is $\approx m^{1/3}$.
+However, now we're changing the structure of the proof.
 The worry is that the max-flow may go down if we delete edges.
 What if we end up deleting all the edges?
-The proof (also in the old lecture notes) shows that we delete only an $\varepsilon F$ number of edges, so things are controlled.lecture
+Thankfully, the proof (also in the old lecture notes) shows that we delete only an $\varepsilon F$ number of edges, so things are controlled.

 And here's another example (via Gary, who got this one from Olek Madry) that shows that the fancier algorithm does need $\Omega(m^{1/3})$